tomas-fryza/vhdl-course/Labs/02-logic/README.md

 ## Lab assignment

-1. A 4-bit binary comparator.
+1. Preparation tasks (done before the lab at home).
 Submit:
+   * Binary comparator truth table.

+2. A 4-bit binary comparator.
+Submit:
    * VHDL code (`design.vhd`),
    * VHDL testbench (`testbench.vhd`),
-    * screenshot with simulated time waveforms,
+   * Screenshot with simulated time waveforms,
-    * link to your public EDA playground.
+   * Link to your public EDA Playground example.

-The deadline for submitting the assignment is before the start of the next laboratory exercise.
+The deadline for submitting the task is the day before the next laboratory exercise.
 Use [BUT e-learning](https://moodle.vutbr.cz/) web page and submit a single PDF file.